-To also preserve current affordable housing stock, participants thought government agencies and developers should concentrate their actions on rehabilitating the existing housing stock, particularly homes for those who have a disability, receive limited income, or receive Section 8 assistance.
-Participants suggested incentives that could be offered to landlords who are proactive in taking measures to update their properties.
+In an effort to also preserve current affordable housing stock, government agencies and developers should concentrate their actions on rehabilitating the existing housing stock, particularly for units for those who are disabled, received limited income, or receive Section 8 assistance.
+Participant suggested incentives that could be offered to landlords who are proactive in taking measures to update their properties.